XBraid/xbraid/docs/Introduction.md

 # Meaning of the name {#braidname}

-We chose the package name XBraid to stand for _Time-Braid_, where X is the first letter in the Greek work for time, _Chronos_.
+We chose the package name XBraid to stand for _Time-Braid_, where X is the first letter in the Greek word for time, _Chronos_.
 The algorithm _braids_ together time-grids of different granularity in order to create a multigrid method and achieve parallelism in the time dimension.